nicklaw5/twitch-api-php/README.md

 # twitch-api-php

-A Twitch API client for PHP.
+A Twitch Kraken API client for PHP.

 [![Build Status](https://travis-ci.org/nicklaw5/twitch-api-php.svg?branch=master)](https://travis-ci.org/nicklaw5/twitch-api-php)

 ## Supported APIs

-This library aims to support `v3`, `v4` and `v5` of the Twitch API until each one becomes [deprecated](https://dev.twitch.tv/docs#which-api-version-can-you-use).
+This library aims to support `v3` and `v5` of the Twitch API until each one becomes [deprecated](https://dev.twitch.tv/docs/v5).
 If an API version is not specified, `v5` will be used as the default.

 ## Features Completed